 While competitive cleaning technologies exist, such as the fogger or UV lighting systems previously mentioned, none possess the cost-effective simplicity of an electrostatic cleaning system, especially for the daily disinfection requirements of large facilities, such as health clubs, school gymnasiums, and hospital OR's and surgery centers.

 The cost of purchase and maintenance is typically quickly returned in the form of improved health, performance, and occupant satisfaction, at a significantly lower price per square foot than alternative cleaning technologies and practices.

-The speed with which electrostatic systems can disinfect a space, especially hard to reach overhead spaces and under or around furniture, make it ideal for terminal cleans in busy hospitals where turn-around time is critical, but often, does not allow for thorough surface disinfection, which is a primary contributor to HAI and preventable death.
+The speed with which electrostatic systems can disinfect a space, especially hard to reach overhead areas and under or around furniture, make it ideal for terminal cleans in busy hospitals where turn-around time is critical, but often, does not allow for thorough surface disinfection, which is a primary contributor to HAI and preventable death.

 - School classrooms, especially under student desks and chairs, and;